 I just can’t get enough of Alohas.
 The eco-conscious brand truly has my heart, as do these elevated flip-flops in a color palette that would look so good with any sort of neutral outfit—I would 100% wear these with an all-black look.

 Finding a sandal that you can walk in without sacrificing style is a feat.
 Thankfully these offer the best of both worlds.
 The back strap keeps them on your feet and the thick top straps glide over the tops of your feet without causing friction.
 Strap these on for a day of walking with an airy dress.

 Closed-toe sandals may be the most underrated summer shoe, and these Kelly green numbers prove it.
 Classy, comfortable, and more versatile than you might think, they have it all.
 Plus, if there were ever a time to experiment with color and print, summer is definitely the season for it.

 As soon as I saw these slides, I started thinking of ways to wear them, which is always a good sign.
 I find that summer slides are the most versatile style-wise, in addition to the most practical.
 Wear them with Levi’s ribcage jeans and a crop top, whether layered with a button-down or alone.

 These sandals are giving me goth summer energy in the best way possible.
 Style them with black tapered pants and a cropped cardigan for an unexpected summer look.

-Mansur Gavriel is singlehandedly bringing back ballet flats, a feat that seemed impossible even just a few years ago.
+The return of ballet flats seemed impossible even just a few years ago.
 The square toe beautifully complements this iconic silhouette.
 The best part?
 The leather and matching lining are breathable, which is essential in a summer flat.